 - Imagine the age you’re living in from a descendant’s perspective.

 Look at Old Photos (And See What’s Written on the Back)

 Old family photos are a great starting point for the curious mind.
 Unlike cold, factual census records, photographs show real life in action.

-Whether it’s the moment the camera captured your great-aunt’s skirt lifting on a windy beach, or an austere Victorian portrait revealing who gave you your ‘characterful’ nose; the sentimental and sensorial details are something we can use to inspire us.
+Whether it’s the moment the camera captured your great-aunt’s skirt lifting on a windy beach, or an austere portrait revealing who gave you your ‘characterful’ nose; the sensorial details are something we can use to inspire us.